tu-delft-library/il-master-thesis-guide/book/1b-formulate-research-question.md

 ![Concept Map](1a-conceptmap.jpg)<br>
 <a href= "https://www.tudelft.nl/tulib/searching-resources/making-a-search-plan" target=_blank>"Concept Map"</a> from <a href= "https://www.tudelft.nl/tulib" target=_blank>TUlib</a> is licensed CC-BY-SA<br>

-From this concept map we have formulated the following research question:
+From this concept map we have formulated the following information search question:

 - **“How can the print quality of inkless printing be improved by using optical technology?”**
-Another possible research question could be:
+Another possible information search question could be:
 - **“How does inkless printing by optical technology influence the energy consumption of the printing industry?”**

 Want to learn more about how to get started with conceptmapping?
 Have a look at <a href="https://www.youtube.com/watch?v=v_8rNiW4A9A" target=_blank>this video about concept mapping</a>